Ara-O/Ara-O/README.md

  ## Hi there 👋👋

 Hello there!
 My name is Eyiara Oladipo.
-I am a junior at the University of Detroit mercy studying Computer Science 🖥️.
+I am a senior at the University of Detroit Mercy studying Computer Science 🖥️.

 My passion lies in front-end development, where I bring ideas to life using HTML, CSS/SCSS, and frameworks like Vue.js.